th2-net/th2-check1/README.md

 #### Added:
 + Support for disabling of order verification for simple collection
 + Switch for events publication in checkpoint request.
-Parameter `enable-checkpoint-events-publication` should be used for that.
+Parameter `enable-checkpoint-events-publication` should be used for that
++ `WaitForResult` method added

 #### Changed:
 + Migrated `common` version from `3.31.3` to `3.44.0`